Adonis-Stavridis/caroumesh/README.md

 3. Create a new branch
 4. Push your changes
 5. Create a pull request
-6. Wait for me to give it a review
+6. Wait for a review

 Any feedback is welcome through [issues](https://github.com/Adonis-Stavridis/caroumesh/issues) as well. 🙏